ansible/ansible/docsite/rst/glossary.rst

     Action
-        An action is a part of a task that specifies which of the modules to run and the arguments to pass to that module.
+        An action is a part of a task that specifies which of the modules to run and which arguments to pass to that module.
 Each task can have only one action, but it may also have other parameters.

     Ad Hoc
         Refers to running Ansible to perform some quick command, using :command:`/usr/bin/ansible`, rather than the :term:`orchestration`
         language, which is :command:`/usr/bin/ansible-playbook`.
 An example
-        of an ad-hoc command might be rebooting 50 machines in your infrastructure.
-Anything you can do ad-hoc can be accomplished by writing a :term:`playbook <playbooks>` and playbooks can also glue lots of other operations together.
+        of an ad hoc command might be rebooting 50 machines in your infrastructure.
+Anything you can do ad hoc can be accomplished by writing a :term:`playbook <playbooks>` and playbooks can also glue lots of other operations together.